szczyglis-dev/js-ai-body-tracker/README.md

 </body>
 </html>
 ```
-The above code activates the camera and initializes the model detecting the human pose, and then displays the points detected on the video from camera on the canvas element in real-time, superimposing them on the input from webcamera.
+The above code activates the camera, initializes the model for detecting human poses, and then displays the detected points on the video from the camera on the canvas element in real time, superimposing them on the input from the webcam.

-**2) VIDEO INPUT: movie file (mp4, mkv, avi, webm)**
+**2) VIDEO INPUT: Movie File (mp4, mkv, avi, webm)**

 ```html
 <!DOCTYPE html>